 Lanham has created several entertaining short videos to advocate his mission of diversifying the community of naturalists; one of my favorites is witty-satire “Bird-Watching While Black: A Wildlife Ecologist Shares His Tips.”
-Use this link to watch the 2-minute video online, produced by BirdNote and featured in National Geographic Society’s Short Film Showcase.
+Use this link to watch the 2-minute video online, opens a new window, produced by BirdNote and featured in National Geographic Society’s Short Film Showcase.

 This is a rallying cry to help more people connect to the outdoors, and I am inspired by Lanham’s message.
 I will be reaching out to be more inclusive in planning future nature-related events.
 As a Board Member and volunteer with Kansas Native Plant Society, I have organized and attended many outings over the last 17 years; almost all the folks who have joined me have been white.

 We need to be ambassadors to bring more kids and adults together from diverse communities to explore and connect with natural places—to imagine flight and experience transcendence with the birds.

 I crave being outside in nature, but I was well into my 30s before I first enjoyed a wild environment.
 I wish someone had taken me under their wing to share wild places when I was a kid.
 I’ll be following J. Drew Lanham’s lead; when I visit a natural area I’ll respectfully invite new & old friends of different ages, varied hues and diverse origins to join me.
 I hope you’ll join me and we’ll exponentially increase the advocates for the natural world!

 -Shirley Braunlich is a Readers’ Services Assistant at Lawrence Public Library.